Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

-What exactly are Differential Reinforcement Schedules?
-As mentioned in my last article on the four quadrants of dog training, positive reinforcement is what in my opinion works best when it comes to dog training.
+What exactly are differential reinforcement schedules?
+As mentioned in my article on the four quadrants of dog training, positive reinforcement is what—in my opinion—works best when it comes to dog training.
 In that article, we saw a video of how positive reinforcement instills enthusiasm in the dog when compared to negative reinforcement.
 Today, I would like to tackle the variety of types of reinforcement at your disposal to train your dog.

 The beauty of these training methods is that reinforcement drives behavior, and you, as a trainer, make all these great things happen for your dog.
 It's inevitable for the bond between owner and dog to strengthen as they work together as a team.
 When I start classes, many times dog and owner are just two separate entities who lead their own lives—not really much happening there.
 At the end of class, the biggest satisfaction is seeing the start of a bond.

 In differential reinforcement schedules, you're often bringing training to the next level.
 You may have taught your dog to sit using positive reinforcement, but the training doesn't stop there.
 Initially, to help your dog, you may have given him a treat every time he sat.
 Now that your dog fully starts understanding what you want, you can shift into giving the treats every now and then, and this is when you start getting picky.
 You need to proof the behavior and make it more reliable.

-This abides to Skinner's new term into Thorndike's Law of Effect which states that: "Behavior which is reinforced tends to be repeated (i.e. strengthened); behavior which is not reinforced tends to die out-or be extinguished (i.e. weakened).
-Let's take a looks at these differential reinforcement schedules.
+This abides to Skinner's new term into Thorndike's Law of Effect which states that: "Behavior which is reinforced tends to be repeated (i.e. strengthened); behavior which is not reinforced tends to die out-or be extinguished (i.e. weakened)."
+Let's take a look at these differential reinforcement schedules.

 1. Differential Reinforcement of Incompatible Behaviors (DRI)